systemquack/csc-212-s16-code-examples/labs/Lab10/readme.md

 E. Dijkstra also made an improvement to QuickSort and this is the one you will code.
 The idea is to make 3 partitions, one with items **less** than the key, one with items **equal** to the key, and one with items **greater** than the key.

 At each single pass through the array, three partitions are made.
-As _i_ makes it way through the array the following properties hold:
+As _i_ makes its way through the array the following properties hold:

 1. an index `lt` such that `a[lo .. lt-1] < v`

-2. an index ‘gt’ such that `a[gt+1 .. hi] > v`
+2. an index `gt` such that `a[gt+1 .. hi] > v`

 3. an index `i` such that `a[lt .. i-1] = v`